Other

 • Excellent transient response

-• High sound resolution
+• High sound Resolution

-• Effective active noise reduction
+• Effective active noise reductio

 • Waterproof (IP68)